Best Minecraft Server Hosting (2026)

 chmod +x start.sh

-6. Set up systemd unit so it auto-restarts:
+6. Set up a systemd unit so it auto-restarts:

 sudo tee /etc/systemd/system/minecraft.service > /dev/null << 'EOF'